The Spiritual Oppression of Women: How Patriarchy Has Shaped and Suppressed Female Awakening

 This pattern continues into modern New Age movements and self-help industries, where male figures dominate the space, often engaging in manipulation, sexual abuse, and exploitation of women.

-• Osho (Bhagwan Shree Rajneesh) – Preached spiritual liberation but ran a commune infamous for exploiting female followers and encouraging sexual submission under the pretense of awakening.
+• Osho (Bhagwan Shree Rajneesh) – Preached spiritual liberation, but his teachings on sexual freedom were used by some within his communes to justify the exploitation of female followers and young girls under the pretense of awakening.

 • Bikram Choudhury – Founder of Bikram Yoga, accused of sexual harassment, assault, and financial exploitation of female students.